Overview

 A due bill is a type of contract that confirms the obligation of one party in a security transaction (either the buyer or seller) to pass on a dividend they receive to the other.
 Due bills are issued when a dividend’s ex-dividend date falls after the record date.
 This typically happens when a dividend is greater than 25% of the security’s price.

-Record date: The date that a company uses to determine which shareholders are eligible to receive a dividend.
+- Record date: The date that a company uses to determine which shareholders are eligible to receive a dividend.

 Why do due bills exist?

-When there is a due bill process, the record date falls before the ex-dividend date.
+When there's a due bill process, the record date falls before the ex-dividend date.
 In this case, if the security is traded after the record date, but before the ex-dividend date, then a due bill is issued.
 The time between the record date and the ex-dividend date is known as the due bill period.

-- This means that the sellers name will still be on record as the legal shareholder even though they sold the security before the ex-dividend date
+This means that the seller's name will still be on record as the legal shareholder even though they sold the security before the ex-dividend date.
+In this case, the seller will issue a dividend that legally belongs to the buyer.
+A due bill is issued to confirm a seller’s obligation to pay the dividend that they received to their buyer

 Comments